HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/search/index.md

 - **[How to use DX Search and the DX Search Center](./DX_Search_and_Search_Center.md)**
 Learn how to use DX Search and the DX Search Center to find documents used in HCL DX and configure Web Content Management (WCM) documents to be more easily searched using the search service.
 - **[How to implement a search query using WCM HTML Component and Search Component](./SampleSearchQueryWCMComponent.md)**
-This document describes sample steps that can be used for implementing a search query using WCM HTML Component and Search Component.
+Learn how to implement a search query using WCM HTML Component and Search Component.